Imagine That Life - An Early Immigrant Family

 Imagine That Life

 I have tried to imagine what it must be like to live in an area where you have almost no contact with the living world.
 With TV and the Internet as popular as it is today, it is really hard to imagine that there are places like that.
 But, in reality, there are places like that even today.
+If you go back 100+ years there was a time when the only thing you knew about other places, countries or territories was what you heard through word of mouth.
+Most people, when traveling, could only expect what they had heard.
+The following is a little of what I imagined it would be like.

 I know my dad was raised in the country and hated having to deal with the cities.
 When I got married in 1964 he actually flew from Colorado to California for the wedding.
 I have always cherished the fact that he did that for me.
 I realize that it was a very hard thing for him to do.
 Ever since that time I have wondered what it must have been like for my ancestors when they came over to this country, not having any idea what they were actually coming to and what life would be like when they arrived.
 Then when I read Slusterbubble’s hub and watched the video, I had to write about how I imagined how it could have been.
 I am writing about a medium scenario.
 I know there were some that had it a lot harder and some that even had it easier.
 I am assuming that this is about how it may have gone for my ancestors.